etabari/PorthoMCL/MANUAL.md

 Perl and Python come preinstalled on most Linux and Unix (OS X).
 You need to install them on Windows.

 This implementation *removes* the need for a database server.
+Therefore, you don't need to install DBI or DBD::mysql modules for your perl.

 # Steps